calebmazitama/eda-html-css-workshop/README.md

     - Staff Introductions
     - Full Stack Engineering
     - Other Workshops
-  - Intro: Introduct yourself!
+  - Intro: Introduction of yourself!
 (In the chat if this is virtual)

   1. Download Atom from atom.io
   2. Create a new folder